Research

 Dr Sam Chenery-Morris

-Dr Sam Chenery-Morris is the Dean in the School of Nursing, Midwifery and Public Health.
-Sam is also an Associate Professor in Midwifery.
+Dr Sam Chenery-Morris is the Executive Dean of the School of Business, Arts, Social Sciences and Technology.

 Dr Abbie Millett